What is parkour?

 Parkour - a brief introduction

-Parkour is a movement art that has gained popularity around the world in the last few decades.
+Parkour is a movement art that has gained popularity all over the world in the last few decades.

 Originally developed in France in the 1980s by Raymon Belle and his son David Belle and a number of other practitioners, parkour involves a combination of physical exercises and mental challenges to move efficiently and quickly through any given obstacle in the environment

-Parkour was originally developed in the 1980s in France by Raymond Belle and later his son David Belle and his friends, who were inspired by a range of disciplines including military training, gymnastics, and martial arts.
+Parkour was originally developed in the 1980s in France by Raymond Belle and then his son David Belle and his friends, who were inspired by a number of disciplines including military training, gymnastics, and martial arts.

-David Belle and his team from the group "Yamakasi" began training and experimenting with different movements and techniques to overcome obstacles and prevent themselves from getting trapped while playing and having fun in the urban environment..
+David Belle and his team from the group “Yamakasi” started training and experimenting with different movements and techniques to overcome obstacles and prevent himself from getting caught during play and fun in the urban environment..

 Parkour's philosophy is based on the idea of overcoming obstacles and challenges, both physical and mental, and developing one's physical and mental abilities to move efficiently through the environment.
 This also involves building strength, flexibility and body awareness through training and practice.